bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 ## Overview

 Welcome to Project 1!
-This is an important step in your full-stack journey as you will now use your newly acquired skills and knowledge to build web application from scratch.
-With your team, you will conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
+This is an important step in your full-stack journey as you will now use your newly acquired skills and knowledge to build a web application from scratch.
+Along with your group, you will conceive and execute a design that solves a real-world problem by integrating data that is received from multiple server-side API requests.

-Because you will be working collaboratively, you will learn agile development methodologies and implement feature and bug fixes using Git branch workflow and pull requests.
+Because you will be working collaboratively, you will learn agile development methodologies as you go.
+You'll also implement feature and bug fixes by using the Git branch workflow and pull requests.

 ## Key Topics